Selective Memory

 "Sure.
 Why not?"

 "You uh, you catch the news this morning?"
 Rufus asks.
 Zach knows exactly what Rufus is talking about, but maybe if he plays dumb, Rufus won't start asking a bunch of questions.
+"Yeah, I can't believe the Yankees won - again."

 Rufus isn't stupid.
 He may look it, but he's definitely not stupid.
 "Zachery - always tryin' to be funny.
 Ain't he fuckin' funny Joey?"
 Joey, without even smiling, nods.